citelao/Spotify-for-Alfred/README.md

 ![The magical interface](https://dl.dropboxusercontent.com/u/3770885/Spotifious%20Stuff/hero%20shot.png)

 So, you've heard of **Spotifious**, eh? *A natural Spotify controller for Alfred*?
-Searchs Spotify, controls your music, generally rocks?
+Searches Spotify, controls your music, generally rocks?

 It's built off a lot of other people's work— [PHPFunk](https://github.com/phpfunk/alfred-spotify-controls) and [David Ferguson](http://jdfwarrior.tumblr.com/) especially— and tries to match the functionality of Alfred's integrated iTunes player.
 It's not perfect, but it does the job.
 And I think it's pretty cool.

-It uses a slightly modified [Entypo](http://www.entypo.com/) icon font face for icons.

 ## Features ##